Team-Loftly/Room-to-Grow/README.md

 - The home page and edit room pages now are fully linked.
 The frontend has been restructured so both pages use a single component Room.jsx to manage the 3D scene.
 - When the component is passed isEditable = true, controls are enabled to modify the room and change the state of decorations the user owns.
 After saving to the backend, upon refresh or navigation to home, the changes will persist.
 - Items owned by the user are dynamically imported as seperate jsx asset components based on the modelID passed from the decoration object.
+- The user's personalized room model now displays on the left side of the Edit Room page, beside their inventory
 - Things like OrbitControls and React Three Fibers built in tools allowed us to implement intuitive controls for moving around items and rotation.
+  - Left clicking on an object picks it up, and clicking a second time places it
+  - A selected object can be rotated using the left and right arrow keys
+  - Moving the cursor while an object is selected repositions it in the room
+  - Users can add or remove an item from the room by clicking on the corresponding item card in their inventory

 ### Security Vulnerability Considerations
 - We've added a number of features to ensure our application is secure.